MicrosoftDocs/Dynamics-365-Operations.pl-pl/articles/financials/includes/retail-name.md

 > [!NOTE]
-> <span data-ttu-id="d9619-101">Ten temat dotyczy rozwiązań Dynamics 365 for Finance and Operations oraz Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="d9619-101">This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.</span></span>
+> <span data-ttu-id="93cc6-101">Ten temat dotyczy zarówno rozwiązania Dynamics 365 for Finance and Operations, jak i rozwiązania Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="93cc6-101">This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.</span></span>